Is Going Barefoot At Your Standing Desk Harmful? (Science Backed Conclusions)

 But what about those bare feet?

-Standing barefoot has been shown by many studies to be preferable to standing in shoes, although researchers still advise against standing too long at a raised desk.
+Standing barefoot has been shown by many studies to be preferable to standing in shoes, although researchers still advise against standing too long at a raised desk irrespective of what you have on your feet.

 Out of genuine interest we spent an afternoon summarising the main points and takeaways from all this research.
 You can find them below…